chrisminnick/coding-with-ai/chapter06/ChatGPT-tic-tac-toe/srs.md

 ## 5. Game Rules:

-- Standard Tic-Tac-Toe rules where a player wins by getting 3 of their symbols (either X or O) in a row, either vertically, horizontally, or diagonally.
+- Standard Tic Tac Toe rules where a player wins by getting 3 of their symbols (either X or O) in a row, either vertically, horizontally, or diagonally.
 - There is no time limit for each move.

 ## 6. Game History and Stats: